‘We Trust Women.’

 An alarming idea, but utterly false.

 There have been only two prosecutions for women in the last 10 years under the OAPA – both in extreme circumstances when their babies were very late in term.
 One of these cases, Sarah Catt, involved a woman who took abortion pills at 39 weeks’ gestation, delivered the baby at home and buried the body.
 To this day, the baby has not been found.
 She had gone to the doctor on several occasions and had plenty of opportunities to procure an abortion under the law.
-This act, however, involved the destruction of a very viable child.
-As the judge in the case said: ‘all right-thinking people would consider this more serious than involuntary manslaughter or indeed any offence save murder.’
-It was also highly dangerous for a woman at that stage of gestation to perform her own abortion using abortifacients, without any medical supervision.
+Her actions, however, involved the destruction of a very viable child.
+As the judge in the case said, ‘all right-thinking people would consider this more serious than involuntary manslaughter or indeed any offence save murder.’

 As with assisted suicide, the law has a stern face but a kind heart.
 It should send a clear message that regulates behaviour, i.e. that a viable baby should be protected and that abortions should be performed in clinically-directed circumstances only, for a woman’s safety.
 In practice, it is often held not to be in the public interest to prosecute an individual who acts outside the law, thus it is fallacious to claim that women are being regularly criminalised for performing abortions.